Teenage Jesus & The Jerks

 [with Shrapnel]

-Ad: Microfilm image from the Village Voice 13-Feb-78, courtesy of Jonathan Luftig.
+Ad: Microfilm image of advert from the Village Voice 13-Feb-78, courtesy of Jonathan Luftig.

 February 1978